DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 A blog could be said to be made up of four main components.
 There was the main body of text, which would contain the most recent post at the top (figure 4), with subsequent posts displayed below.
-There was a sidebar, which contained the blogroll, advertising, a search bar, link to a profile page, subscriber button, and various other information.
+There was a sidebar (Figure 5), which contained the blogroll, advertising, a search bar, link to a profile page, subscriber button, and various other information.
 There was also an archive, which gave access to the previous posts on the blog, and finally, there tended to be a comment section, which